 3D Geocells Underground

-Considering the nuances mentioned above, the most universal, accessible and widespread are the roads with crushed stone.
+Considering the nuances mentioned above, the roads with crushed stone are the most universal, accessible, and widespread.
 However, the crushed stone crumbles over time, crushes, and you have to fix the road again.
 Such unresolved issues have motivated specialists to develop more advanced tools, such as a reinforced geocell.

 «The basic principle of the geocell is to redistribute the vertical load on adjacent cells, which can significantly reduce the load on the underlying base.
-In simple words, it prevents the crushed stone from sliding apart since the «grains» are placed in separate cells, and each cell separately takes on the load.
+Simply put, it prevents the crushed stone from sliding apart since the «grains» are placed in separate cells, and each cell takes on the load separately.
 As a result, the road does not deform or loosen up—on the contrary, it becomes more solid and even.

 Finished road with the GEOCORD® reinforced geocell (a drainage ditch on the left).

-The construction of such a road surface takes place in several stages.
+The construction of such a road surface occurs in several stages.
 3D geocells are mounted on the prepared underlying base made of softened rocks.
 Then drainage ditches are formed.
-Crushed stone of a correctly selected fraction is poured into the installed cells.
+Crushed stone of an adequate fraction is poured into the installed cells.
 After that, a grader levels the surface, it is compacted with a vibratory roller, and a protective layer is added using the wedge method.